SEB-Core/mongoose-recipes/README.md

 ## Recap

-In this lesson, you learned how to set up a Node/Express server from scratch, how to create new models using the Mongoose Schema class, and how to write simple functions to perform CRUD operations on your database.
-As your Node/Express applications grow in scale and get more complex in structure, these core principles will remain the same.
+In this lesson, you learned how to set up a **Node**/**Express** server from scratch, how to create new models using the **Mongoose** Schema class, and how to write simple functions to perform CRUD operations on your database.
+As your **Node**/**Express** applications grow in scale and get more complex in structure, these core principles will remain the same.

 This is a BIG lesson, with lots of opportunities to make a mistake.
 So there is a provided [solution branch](https://github.com/NobodysLackey/mongoose-recipes/tree/solution) to this repository that you can clone down to see the final version.